nico4mcs/doc/doc/ElectricUnits.md

 ![](./media/Stair03.svg)

-If we take two cubes, we have a potential of 6J or 30J per kg:
+If we take two cubes, we have a potential energy of 6J or a potential of 30J per kg:

 ![](./media/Stair04.svg)